gpicavet/gpicavet.github.io/_posts/2016-09-06-welcome-to-jekyll.markdown

 Here is the first post of -i hope- many posts dedicated to web development !

-I would like to share a feedback on Exoplatform portal development recently achieved through my job.
+In this article I would like to share a feedback on Exoplatform portal development i'm doing through my job : you'll learn how to set up a simple reactjs/nodejs development stack, to first build a standalone app, and then package that app in a portlet.

+But how did we get to React :) ?
 Exoplatform comes with a portlet framework called Juzu to build interactive client-side UI.
 While many developers in my organization masterized several frameworks, they were not very comfortable with it.
-But thanks to exoplatform design, portlet does not require a specific technology, so We decided to develop frontend with ReactJS.
-If you dont know <a href="https://facebook.github.io/react/">ReactJS</a>, it is a cool javascript/nodejs library that makes it easy to develop Web UI thanks to a component-based model.
-Easy because there's only few concepts to learn, compared with AngularJS another popular framework.
-Though Javascript is cool for simple projects, it would become painful in enterprise if you dont have the right tools.
-Fortunately the platform has gained maturity since the last years and you're no more a man vs wild !

-This article focus on a simple ReactJS component that display the portal activity stream.
-We will see how to set up an efficient and robust development environment, and how it integrates with portlet.

-Project sources are available <a href="https://github.com/gpicavet/react-portlet">in my repo</a>
+At that time my office was heavily promoting ReactJS...Beside that, Exoplatform portlet does not require a specific technology to build portlet and you can bring yours !
+If you dont know React, take a look at https://facebook.github.io/react/ first !

 In order to efficiently manage JS library dependencies, we will use nodejs and npm.
-We'll use maven to build and package the portlet part.
+We'll then use maven to build and package the portlet part.

-In order to reach the robust part, we have to choose a strongly type language.
-That's the purpose of several language like coffeescript, typescript, ES2015, which also come with a bunch of syntax improvement.
-But the common problem is browser support.
-In order to work with all browsers, we'll have to "transpile" our code to vanilla JS.
+Though Javascript is cool for simple projects, javascript is not java : it's more painful to build robust javascript mainly because of its lack of a static, strongly type system.
+Fortunately some standards has emerged from the mess since a few years !
+You can now use languages like coffeescript, typescript, ES2015, which also come with syntax improvements.
+But, except es2015 which is future standard, these languages would not execute in browser, and for es2015 it's not supported evewhere.
 ReactJS also comes with a syntax called JSX which mix JS and HTML tags, so we'll have to transpile it as well.
 Babel will be a good guy for that task, and we'll use this time ES2015.

-One last thing before we start : If you dont have one, it's a good way to look at a lightweight and opensource IDE that works well with JS : <a href="https://atom.io/">Atom</a>.
+It's time to open your IDE, If you dont have one try <a href="https://atom.io/">Atom</a>.
+It is lightweight and opensource and works well with JS.
+Dont forget to install JSX plugin !

-* Now you can install Node (which comes with npm) on your system : https://nodejs.org/en/download/
+# the nodejs stack and standalone application

+* As said, the stack is based on Node.
+First Install it on your system : https://nodejs.org/en/download/.
+It will come with npm, that will allow us to install js packages (like maven).

-* Create a directory named "react-portlet" and generate a basic package.json file :
+* Create a directory named "react-portlet" and generate a starting package.json file :
 {% highlight shell %}
 npm init
 {% endhighlight %}